|Rare Book & Manuscript Library|

 Restrictions on Access

 Boxes of Series I - Series VII are located off-site.
-You will need to request these materials at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request these materials at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.